 Seminar: CPA/CMA Exam Review

 Open only to students in the M.S. in Accounting Program.
 The course will focus on the topics/issues contained in the Oregon and Washington State CPA exams.
-Prerequisite: Successful completion of all program coursework, except BUS 690A.
-(MSAC)
+Prerequisite: Successful completion of all program coursework.